topdata-software-gmbh/topdata-webservice-connector-sw6/README.md

 This plugin is the base for most of the functionality in other TopData plugins for Shopware 6.
 It gives possibility to import devices from TopData Webservice.

+## Minimal Requirements
+- Shopware 6.4 or higher
+- PHP 7.4 or higher

 ## Installation
 ```bash
 # clone the repository